ViktorMardskog/Pollen-Predictor/README.md

 Further, we also use lagged values (pollen levels for t-1, t-2, t-3) to make the predictions (for day t).
 Autoregressive multi-step forecasting is used.

-We have trained one model per pollen type have have measured performance for each model:
+We have trained one model per pollen type have have measured performance for each model at different time horizons.
+Note that R squared is for predicting levels for day t with data from t-1 (same as for MSE_h1):

 Grass pollen model: